Beyond Explainable AI (XAI): An Overdue Paradigm Shift and Post-XAI Research Directions: Fundamental Limitations of XAI

+First, it might be misguided to explain AI processes in terms of human reasoning.
+Since AI models reason using statistical correlations, it is not clear that those correlations would be understandable to humans at all.
+The reasoning pathway of the model may be so complex that shallow or incomplete explanations may not suffice -- even if the data generation mechanism itself is perfectly understandable to humans \cite{135, 176, 177}.
 This methodological incompatibility creates a fundamental dilemma for XAI research.
 Contemporary AI systems use data-driven, probabilistic reasoning that differs from traditional scientific methodology's causal, hypothesis-driven approaches.
 This creates two problematic paths for XAI: if it adheres to existing scientific frameworks, it cannot faithfully explain AI systems that operate on different principles.
-If it attempts to develop entirely new frameworks suited to AI’s unique methodology, it faces the impractical task of revolutionizing scientific methodology itself - or a task far beyond the XAI’s scope and timeline of current research \cite{178,179}.
+If it attempts to develop entirely new frameworks suited to AI’s unique methodology, it faces the impractical task of revolutionizing scientific methodology itself -- or a task far beyond XAI’s scope and timeline of current research \cite{178,179}.
 This demands a fundamental reconceptualization of what constitutes a valid scientific explanation in the age of machine learning.

+Second, the XAI methods provide incomplete reasoning. \citet{21} shows an example where two different explanations are provided for an image of a dog.
+In the first case, the XAI algorithm was asked to explain the label of ``husky;'' in the second case, the XAI algorithm was asked to explain the label of ``flute,'' and it provided almost exactly the same explanation in both instances.
+Even if these explanations were faithful, they were incomplete, leading to the same ``reasoning'' process for different conclusions.